jerryq27/Cheatsheets/Brownie.md

 * Ganache - simulates a local blockchain in which your computer is the only node (very fast).
 * Infura - Gives access to testnet and mainnet by providing blockchain URLs.
+* OpenZeppelin - Provides smart contracts to make developing other contracts easier and secure.